tariq-abdullah/laravel-phpmyadmin-docker/README.md

-# Docker Compose file for Quick Setup of a Laravel Project with database management by phpmyadmin..
+# Docker Compose file for Quick Setup of a Laravel Project with database management by phpmyadmin.

 ## Project Setup Guide